 How to supplement children with nutrients to help them get their desired height

-- Providing necessary nutrients for the height growth properly and sufficiently
+Providing necessary nutrients for height growth properly and sufficiently

-In order to facilitate children's height growth, you need to pay attention nutritional supplementation.
+To facilitate children's height growth, you need to pay attention to nutritional supplementation.